-Hotel – Parador de Lorca
+Hotel – Parador de Lorca, Spain

 Castillo de Lorca

-The first stopover on our Summer 2023 roadtrip from southern Spain driving north was in the Parador of Lorca.
-We first stopped in this Parador in 2012, and this was our 8th visit.
-The last time we visited this Parador was in January 2019.
+We first stopped in the Parador of Lorca in 2012, and this was our 8th visit.
+Previously we had visited this Parador was in January 2019.

 What is a Parador?